Valdoveste/nebula-album/README.md

 ## What this aplication needs to work?

 1. This aplication will need to be hosted by your localhost, cuz we are working with modules.
-So clone this repo inside your "www", "htdocs", or equivalent folder(I'm using Wamp so in my case is www) or just fork it and customize.
+So clone this repo inside your "www", "htdocs", or equivalent folder(I'm using Wamp so in my case is www).
+2. Just fork it and made it "Pages"(if you chosse this way, please use your on API KEY, is very simple to get one, you'll just need an account on [Pexels](https://www.pexels.com/api/)).

 ## Home Page
 ![image](https://user-images.githubusercontent.com/62577482/145719124-01abeffd-3a16-489d-b9be-a5ea9e68c243.png)